top of page

 Search

-Buying a holiday apartment in the Algarve is an exciting investment, but before you can start welcoming guests and generating rental income, there are several important steps to follow.
+Buying a holiday apartment in the Algarve is an exciting investment.
+However, before you can start welcoming guests and generating rental income, there are several important steps to follow.
+From legal registration to marketing your property, ensuring everything is set up correctly from the outset will help you stay compliant and maximize returns.

-Below is a clear 10 step guide to the key steps involved in letting a holiday apartment in the Algarve.
+Below is a clear 10-step guide to the key steps involved in letting a holiday apartment in the Algarve.

 1. Register for an Alojamento Local (AL) Licence

 To legally operate a holiday rental in Portugal, your apartment must be registered as Alojamento Local (AL) with the local council (Câmara Municipal).
+This process includes:

-• Submitting property and ownership details online
+• Submitting property and ownership details online.

-• Ensuring the apartment meets safety requirements, such as smoke detectors, fire extinguishers, a first-aid kit, and emergency information for guests
+• Ensuring the apartment meets safety requirements, such as smoke detectors, fire extinguishers, a first-aid kit, and emergency information for guests.

 It is important to confirm early on that your apartment and condominium allow AL licences, as restrictions may apply in certain areas or buildings.